Guide to moving business premises

 My tenancy agreement mentions that I am wholly responsible for my energy bills

-As a new tenant, it’s important to take the time to do so, as energy suppliers tend to automatically put new tenants onto ‘deemed’ rates.
-This is because energy suppliers regard you as a financial risk, because they do not know how much energy you will be consuming.
-As such, deemed rates are far more expensive than any rate you may be offered when you sign up as a new customer.
+Energy suppliers tend to automatically put new tenants onto ‘deemed’ rates, so it’s important to take the time to search for a better deal.
+This is you’re regarded a financial risk when you move in, because they don’t know how much energy you will be consuming.
+Deemed rates are far more expensive than any rate you may be offered when you sign up as a new customer.

 Nonetheless, make sure to check your tenancy agreement before you switch suppliers – you may need to inform your landlord that you are switching, and your landlord may ask you to use their preferred supplier.